patientzero/timage-icann2019/README.md

 For maximum robustness and ease of use timage uses very little configuration.
 To achieve this timage regards every time series as equal and transforms the time series to recurrence plots.
-These plots are than used to train a deep Residual Network [ResNet](https://arxiv.org/abs/1512.03385).
+These plots are then used to train a deep Residual Network [ResNet](https://arxiv.org/abs/1512.03385).
 Same goes for inference.
 This very simple, yet effective method works well for many different problems.

 ## Structure of this repository: